Peace of Saint-Germain-en-Laye: Jarnac to Poitiers

-When the disintegration of the Protestant army did not follow the battle of Jarnac as expected the crown's army began to fall apart itself in the summer, mutinous for lack of pay and suffering from disease.
+When the battle of Jarnac was not followed by a disintegration of the Protestant army, as expected, the crown's army itself began to fall apart in the summer, mutinous for lack of pay and suffering from disease.
 This motivated more serious outreaches of peace, and Catherine broached the idea of a marriage between Margaret of Valois-Angoulême and Henry IV of France to seal away the civil war, whilst the Huguenot army was encamped outside of Poitiers.
 Coligny was likewise interested in peace at this time, and advocated for full freedom of religion, and the declaration of a war against Spain to take advantage of the situation in the Netherlands.
 The king rebuffed these attempts, offering amnesty to the leadership if they laid down their arms.

 Moncontour to Saint-Jean-de-Angély

 With the crushing victory at Moncontour the crown again hoped it represented the end of Huguenot resistance.
 Tavannes and Cossé wanted to use the opportunity to establish a peace, however the crown pressed on with its attempts on Saint-Jean-d'Angély, hoping for a final victory.
 The baron de Castlenau offered to negotiate favourable terms for Navarre and the Huguenot subjects, provided they throw down their arms and petition the crown as loyal subjects.
 Meanwhile, as the siege stretched on with no victory in sight, the moderates on the council again petitioned for peace on 24 November.
-Charles was more open to the idea than he had been a month ago, with the loss of Blaise de Lasseran-Massencôme, seigneur de Montluc who had been fighting Jeanne d'Albret in the south, the ravaging of the royal army outside Saint-Jean-de-Angély by disease and famine and the comparative growing strength of the Protestant viscounts in Languedoc.
-Resultingly he sent Cossé and de Losses to negotiate, their delegation meeting with d'Albret and Rochefoucault.
-The Huguenot nobility, largely tired of war was eager to accept, but on certain conditions.
-The nobility deputised Teligny to seek assurances from the king and negotiate a full liberty of conscience, restitution of property and office and a rescinding of sentences against the Huguenot leadership (Coligny had forfeited his title and been sentenced to death by the Parliament of Paris.)
+Charles was more open to the idea than he had been a month ago, with the loss of Blaise de Lasseran-Massencôme, seigneur de Montluc who had been fighting Jeanne d'Albret in the south, the ravaging of the royal army outside Saint-Jean-de-Angély by disease and famine and the comparatively growing strength of the Protestant viscounts in Languedoc.
+Consequently he sent Cossé and de Losses to negotiate, their delegation meeting with Albret and Rochefoucault.
+The Huguenot nobility, largely tired of war, was eager to accept but on certain conditions.
+The nobility deputised Teligny to seek assurances from the king and negotiate a full liberty of conscience, restitution of property and office and a rescinding of sentences against the Huguenot leadership (Coligny had forfeited his title and been sentenced to death by the Parlement of Paris.)
 These terms had been agreed upon by the Princes and approved by Jeanne d'Albret.
 Albret meanwhile wrote to Catherine, announcing she would rather die than compromise on the issue of public worship.